MattKleinsmith/mattblock/README.md

     - [ ] Consider adding a random tiny value after each movement, to avoid exact x-coordinate
 - [ ] Keep spawn area clear for new people.
 If someone logs out from the spawn area, move them somewhere.
 ### Zooming
-- [ ] Zooming out or in requires a refresh.
-Can maybe add a callback to the zoom event to recalibrate the world-to-screen conversion
-- [ ] Zooming makes highest player text too small
 - [ ] Maybe have a min and max zoom.
 Or just make sure the important icons scale, to avoid limiting players.
-- [ ] Maybe create a minimap to show all players.
-Press "M" to bring up the full map
+- [ ] Press "M" to bring up the full map
 ---
 - [ ] Create a command to spawn a second character from the spawn machine, to make testing easier.
 ---
 - [ ] Make world space y point up.
 Flip to get to screen space.
-- [ ] Before closing the server, show a message asking the user to refresh.
-"Server is down.
-Refresh page to check if it's up"
 ---
 - [ ] Teamwork example: Double jump off each other.
-### Requests
-- [ ] "We need you to add height indicator"
 ---
 ### Maybe
 - [ ] Spawn platforms from the server.
 Press a button to randomize them.
 Can sync with refreshing